 Cycling is also a great way to get from A to B, making it excellent for commuting and for the environment.
 Then there’s the undeniable thrill of moving along at speed under your own power.

-But now new research by US scientists suggests that when the training volume increases, cyclists enjoy an additional advantage over runners.
+But research by US scientists suggests that when the training volume increases, cyclists enjoy an additional advantage over runners.

 In the study, scientists at the Appalachian State University in North Carolina compared the levels of exercise-induced muscle damage, soreness and inflammation in cyclists and runners who were asked to perform a three-day period of intensified training.